gscrow/dressipi-com/_downloads/personalisation-drives-profitable-growth-for-river-island.md

     button: DOWNLOAD PDF>
     file: "/uploads/Dressipi-CaseStudy-The%20Modist-fe45de.pdf"
     button_class: case-study
 - contact-title: "If you have any questions or you’d like to speak to us directly about how fashion-specific  personalisation can make a difference to your customer experience and increase your online revenue, please get in touch."
   handle: contact
   button:
     copy: FREE CONSULTATION >
     url: "/contact"
-- title: Success Stories
-  handle: success-stories
-  header-title: Success Story
-  downloads:
-  - Personalisation Drives Profitable Growth for River Island
-  - Delivering a Personalised Shopping Experience to The Modist
-  - Accelerating Wallis to be Truly Predictive

 testimonial:
   title: Success Story
-  small-testimonial: OVS improved revenue by 54% and delivered an additional €4m of incremental revenue
-    increase
+  small-testimonial: River Island increased their revenue by 6% in 12 months
   body: “We are extremely happy with the results.
 Dressipi has consistently outperformed
     our incumbent provider on all key metrics."
   logo: /uploads/logo_river-island.svg